QBDev0ps/DevOps-Cloud-projects/Project15.md

 2. Ensure the Instances are launched into a public subnet
 3. Assign appropriate security group
 4. Configure Userdata to update `yum` package repository and install `wordpress` (*Only required on the WordPress launch template*)

+###### Configure Target Groups for both Wordpress and Tooling servers

+* From the EC2 dashboard, we navigate to **`Target groups > Create target group`** and then we do the following:

+1. Select Instances as the target type
+2. Ensure the protocol `HTTPS` on secure TLS port `443`
+3. Ensure that the health check path is `/healthstatus`
+4. Register targets accordingly
+5. Ensure that health check passes for the target group